rbowen/presentations/apache_way/slides.md

 - Time requirement on votes ensures representation across many timezones
 - Development done online and on-list - If it didn’t happen on-list, it didn’t happen

+Note:

+If you don't have enough people to vote on releases, then that's a leading indicator that something is seriously wrong with the project, and something needs to change.

 ---

 ![Email](images/email.jpg)